Douglas-Carbonel/CARHUBMANAGER/replit.md

 ```
 Changelog:
 - January 18, 2025.
+Added dedicated modal for multiple appointments per day - mobile users can now tap calendar days to see all appointments in a clean interface
+- January 18, 2025.
 Improved mobile calendar experience - period filters only apply to cards view, better multiple appointments display with enhanced modal
 - January 18, 2025.
 Made admin panel fully responsive for mobile devices - card view for small screens, table view for desktop
 - January 18, 2025.
 Added confirmation dialogs for deletion in admin panel (users, service types, service extras) with consistent UI matching other pages